icrohan/Face-Detection/README.md

 # Face-Detection
-Face Detection-AI
+Face Detection

-Face Detection-AI is an OpenCV-based project that allows you to detect faces in real time using a webcam or image input.
+Face Detection is an OpenCV-based project that allows you to detect faces in real time using a webcam or image input.
 This project harnesses the power of computer vision to identify human faces and highlight them dynamically.

 Features